LuckyKat/bento-amd-tool/README.md

 ## How to install

 No package control support.
 Install this plugin manually!
-Download this repository and place it in the Sublime Text's Packages folder
+Download this repository and place the folder in the Sublime Text's Packages folder.
+Rename the folder to `BentoAMD`.

 You must also add `"auto_complete_triggers": [{"selector": "source.js", "characters": "."}]` to your sublime settings to enable the trigger for completions.